 Every anxiety disorder is characterized by different fears and symptoms, which means that it's also prone to different types of delusions.
-If you haven't taken my anxiety test yet, try taking it now to get a better idea of what these delusions may be.
+These symptoms are more common in severe anxiety.
+If you haven't taken my free 7-minute anxiety test yet, try taking it now to learn more about your anxiety severity.

 But that doesn't mean that delusions still do not occur.
 Let's share a few examples, and you'll see why these are still delusions:

 This is probably the most common delusion that happens with anxiety.
 It especially affects those with panic attacks/panic disorder since the disorder has so many physical symptoms, but it can affect those with other anxiety disorders as well.